 The forward view of life from youth is long,

 From aged stance such stretch seems but a song

 That lingers on the lips of those held dear.

-How can the passing time our brains beguile
+How does the passing time our brains beguile

 Where years confound to weeks and weeks to days?